mikemackintosh/mikemackintosh.github.io/_posts/2012-09-27-jquery-visual-timer-using-knob.md

 ---
 layout: post
 permalink: /jquery-visual-timer-using-knob
-title: "jQuery: Visual Timer using knob"
+title: "Visual Timer using knob"
-category: ["uncategorized"]
+category: jQuery
 tags: countdown javascript jquery-knob jquery-visual-countdown knob timer visual-countdown
 ---

-# jQuery Knob
+### Introduction

 I do a lot of work on dashboard and reporting.
 I feel there is a very important emphasis on the quality of the visuals used for reporting and the better they are, the more receptive the data.